 It’s always fun to go back and see what was going on throughout the year through this blog.
 It’s like a running journal of where we’ve been.

 Okay, this one is still in the works.
 I’ve made a few dollars here and there.
 Surprisingly, this post: $10 Dirty Santa Gift Exchange Ideas brought in quite a few affiliate sales.
 I’m still trying to figure out how that one took off.

 The experts say you shouldn’t blog for money because you’ll burn out fast.
 Good thing I didn’t know that when I started!
 I was looking for an opportunity to work my own hours and make a buck or two.
 Yep!
 I said it.
 I got into blogging for the money.
 It’s so taboo, I know.
 I have read about bloggers whose husbands quit their jobs to help with the blog and the blog is their living.
 What?
-Okay, Blake likes his job waaay too much to ever quit for blogging but hey, if they can make the big bucks, why can’t I?
+Okay, Steve likes his job waaay too much to ever quit for blogging but hey, if they can make the big bucks, why can’t I?